aws/aws-toolkit-azure-devops/CONTRIBUTING.md

 We are still working out a good way to do this beyond writing tests.

-If you have a test VSTS server, you can upload the packaged plugin from "\_package".
-Keep in mind that VSTS expects you to bump the version number (located in \_versioninfo.json) every time you upload a new plugin, as well as that your pulibsher ID matches the publisher ID of the plugin already on the server.
+If you have a test Azure Devops server, you can upload the packaged plugin from "\_package".
+Keep in mind that Azure Devops expects you to bump the version number (located in \_versioninfo.json) every time you upload a new plugin, as well as that your pulibsher ID matches the publisher ID of the plugin already on the server.

 ## Finding contributions to work on